Making sense of Zettelkasten

 What does Notan have to do with CCT?
 I think I saw Notan as an analogy to CCT because they both involve collapsing choices for controlled decision making.
 I’m not sure if this connection is meaningful to anyone else but me, but I think it improves my understanding of both ideas.

-I think having these notes in one folder promotes this kind of cross-category thinking, even at the risk of category errors.
+My system actually doesn’t care if there are folders.
+It surfaces notes from across folders, but I think visually having these notes in one folder promotes the kind of cross-category thinking I described, even at the risk of category errors.

 Why are notes atomic?